Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

 blocked nose = no smoke
-buying out is owned by my mathematics; probability /hack|crack|../,.. should i count this as magic? that's how every"-thing" is hackable; no hard, and fast, rules,.. when the game gives the player apparent /control|loophole|../, until plot twisted cliff hanger,.. (like black mirror,..) exposure to /music|speech|../; evolve plasticity to /detect|reproduce|../ iff kids look closer to one parent, and not the other; got incest? genetic /o.*/ testing /cancer|std|tick|flea|mosquito|shark|fate|destiny|luck|../ is immune response; /karma|dharma|sharma|../ entanglement
+buying out is owned by my mathematics; probability /hack|crack|../,.. should i count this as magic? that's how every"-thing" is hackable; no hard, and fast, rules,.. when the game gives the player apparent /control|loophole|../, until plot twisted cliff hanger,.. (like black mirror, inception, meta,..) exposure to /music|speech|../; evolve plasticity to /detect|reproduce|../ iff kids look closer to one parent, and not the other; got incest? genetic /o.*/ testing /cancer|std|tick|flea|mosquito|shark|fate|destiny|luck|../ is immune response; /karma|dharma|sharma|../ entanglement